 LGP’s comprehensive legal, due diligence, probity systems and prescription status under s55 of the Local Government Act 1993 (NSW) ensure that all contracts are established following a full tendering process compliant with the Tendering Guidelines for NSW Local Government 2009.
 This approach provides assurance that panels only include suppliers who have successfully met a compliant evaluation and acceptance process.

-LGP Projects Team
+LGP Consulting Team

 - Inviting of tenders for goods and services on your behalf